cisagov/freeipa-server-tf-module/README.md

 ## Notes ##

 Running `pre-commit` requires running `terraform init` in every directory that contains Terraform code.
-In this repository, these are the main directory and every directory under `examples/`.
+In this repository, these are the main directory and the `dns` and `dns/route53` directories under the main directory, a well as every directory under `examples/`.

 ## Contributing ##